 * If you like me to prepare recipes for you, this is possible on request and against a small extra fee.
 All recipes are carefully hand-picked and formulated just for you, always made with quality ingredients, much love and topped off with a pinch of magic.

 When I tell people about what I do I often get the response “oooh so it’s like homeopathy right?”.
-Nope it’s not.
-The common demeaner is the use of plant-based material in the core of the practice, although homeopathy also uses other natural sources, such as mineral or animal products.
+Nope, it’s not.
+The common demeanor is the use of plant-based material in the core of the practice, although homeopathy also uses other natural sources, such as mineral or animal products.
 So what’s the difference I hear you ask.
-Well the differences lie in its principles and preparation:
+Well, the differences lie in its principles and preparation:

 Differences in principles

-This concept is sometimes used in conventional medicine, for example, the stimulant Ritalin is used to treat patients with ADHD (Attention Deficit Hyperactivity Disorder) and small doses of allergens, such as pollen, are sometimes used to de-sensitise allergic patients.
-An important difference in homeopathy however, is that the medicinal doses are so small that toxic side-effects are avoided.
+This concept is sometimes used in conventional medicine, for example, the stimulant Ritalin is used to treat patients with ADHD (Attention Deficit Hyperactivity Disorder) and small doses of allergens, such as pollen, are sometimes used to de-sensitize allergic patients.
+An important difference in homeopathy, however, is that the medicinal doses are so small that toxic side-effects are avoided.

 Differences in preparation methods

-In homeopathy the ingredients are diluted in fluid by hundreds or thousands of times.
-In homeopathy it’s believed that in applying small doses, the body recognizes the threat or the response that the material could give within the body and because of that starts responding.
+In homeopathy, the ingredients are diluted in a fluid by hundreds or thousands of times.
+In homeopathy, it’s believed that in applying small doses, the body recognizes the threat or the response that the material could give within the body and because of that starts responding.

 In herbalism, large amounts of plant material are used in treatment.
 The principle is not based on the theory that it works because your body recognizes it and responds with its own healing actions, but rather that it works the same way as conventional medication does: by the composition of chemicals and nutrients that are present in the plant material and that prevent or support healing of the bodies imbalances.